Cloud Spanner Reverse Replication User Guide

 - The record was deleted on Cloud Spanner and the deleted record was removed from Cloud Spanner due to lapse of retention period by the time the record was to be reverse replicated.

 - Check for issues in the dataflow job.
 This can include scaling issues, CPU utilization being more than 70% consistently.
 This can be checked via CPU utilization section on the Dataflow job UI.Check for any errors in the jobor worker logs which could indicate restarts.
 Sometimes a worker might restart causing a delay in record processing.
-The CPU utlization would show multiple workers during the restart period.
+The CPU utilization would show multiple workers during the restart period.
 The number of workers could also be viewed via here.

 - When working with session file based shard identification logic, if the table of the change record does not exist in the session file, such records are written to skip directory and not reverse replicated.